77batbat/Beiwe_documentation/README.md

 This documentation will demonstrate a guideline of how to run the Beiwe-Analysis code locally and will also provide introduction for each function.

 ## Table of Contents
-- Language and Environment Setup
+- Language, Packages, and Environment Setup
 - Introduction to the functions involved in Beiwe-Analysis
     - Preprocessing
     - Processing